wulechuan/wulechuan-js-get-valid-indentation-string/documents/ReadMe.en-US.md

 Where

--   `providedIndentation` is so-called require.
+-   `providedIndentation` is so-called "*required*".
 But due to it could be `undefined`, you might also treat it as an optinal one, virtually.
 Although the value could be any type, including `undefined`, `null`, etc., but only so-called "valid" values are accepted and used.
 If an invalid value is provided, it's ignored。 Thus the result value falls back to take the `fallbackValue`, which is the second argument of this function.

     For more details of what a "valid" value looks like, see below.